grimandgreedy/viewport-lib/README.md

 A viewport is created and managed via a runner.
 There are two primary runners that we maintain and ship, but for intensive applications you are encouraged to make your own.
 The runner is an object that manages the viewport's per-frame work.

 - **`ViewportApp`**: owns the window and the run loop.
-The simplest and easiest way to get started.
-It works like bevy and most other 3d renderers.
+The simplest and easiest way to get started, for a standalone viewport with no surrounding GUI.
 - **`ViewportInstance`**: the runner you drive yourself.
 You own the loop and the input, redraw when you want, and route each event to either the viewport's input controller or your GUI.
 This is the right fit when you are embedding a viewport into an existing application which already owns the run-loop.
 - **Custom runner**: For fine-grained control of wgpu device features or split viewports, or performance optimisation, you can create your own runner to drive the `ViewportRenderer` directly with your own camera and controllers, which is what the two runners do internally.
 Most of the older examples still implement their own runner.
 Look at, e.g., the `eframe_multi_viewport` or `wgpu_leg_agnostic` examples.